Drupal - Intermediate: Videos in Drupal

 screenshot flex content items

-Save the page to see if the video is displayed as expected.
+Save the page to see that the video is displayed as expected.

 screenshot video display